1nst4ll/sothebys_listings_scraper/README.md

 ## Features

 *   Scrapes property links for a given agent ID.
-*   Includes the agent's name and a fixed 'Real Estate' category in the output.
+*   Includes the agent's name (dynamically scraped) and a fixed 'Real Estate' category in the output.
-*   Extracts detailed information for each property (Price, Bedrooms, Bathrooms, Sqft, Property Type, Status, etc.).
+*   Extracts detailed information for each property, including: Property ID, MLS#, Status, Marketed By, Property Type, Style, Price, Year Built, Bedrooms, Full Bathrooms, Partial Baths, Total Sqft, Lot Size, Lot Size Unit, Parking, Cooling, Interior Features, Additional Features, Latitude, Longitude, Property Description Title, and Property Description.
 *   Scrapes up to 60 image links per property.
 *   Saves the scraped data into two separate CSV files: one for links and one for detailed property information.